Karen Washington: Black Farmers and Urban Gardeners Conference

 The Black Farmers & Urban Gardeners Conference (BUGs) is an annual event focused on food justice, sustainable agriculture, and community empowerment in Black communities across the United States.
 It was founded in 2010 by Washington, Regina Ginyard, Lorrie Clevenger, and others following discussions held at the Northeast Organic Farming Association convening.
 The conference was established as a response to challenges faced by Black farmers and urban growers, including land loss, food insecurity, and limited access to agricultural resources.
 The conference was created to create a space for networking, education, and advocacy.
 The conference provides a platform for Black farmers, urban gardeners, activists, educators, and policymakers to collaborate on agricultural sustainability.

 The first conference, held in 2010 in Brooklyn, New York, featured Will Allen as the first keynote speaker and drew more than 500 attendees.
 Allen, a MacArthur "Genius Grant" recipient and founder of Growing Power, emphasized sustainable food systems and urban farming.
 The conference has expanded to different cities across the U.S., that relate to regional agricultural concerns, knowledge sharing among Black farmers and food.

 As of 2023, the conference was the largest of its kind dedicated to Black agriculture.

 Recognition

 In 2012, she was named in Ebonys "Power 100" of influential African-Americans, and in 2014 she received the James Beard Foundation Leadership Award.

+In 2021, Washington was named to the Forbes Women "50 Over 50" list.

+In 2023, Washington was the co-recipient of the James Beard Humanitarian Award, along with Olivia Watkins and was named a "Food Hero" by the Food and Agriculture Organization of the UN.

+In 2024, she was named an Emerson Collective Fellow.